 If you are stuck between wanting something compact whilst maintaining the unmatched typing experience of a mechanical keyboard, a 60% mechanical keyboard might just be right for you.
-60% Mechanical keyboards are unmatched when it comes to portability, comfort, versatility, and longevity.
+60% Mechanical keyboards are fantastic when it comes to portability, comfort, versatility, and longevity.
 They are extremely portable and compact while offering the same amount of key travel.
 In this article, we have curated a list of the 10 best 60% mechanical keyboards on the market today.

 What are 60% Keyboards?